luxdelux7/ComfyUI-Forbidden-Vision/README.md

 The Fixer node replaces complex face restoration workflows with a single, reliable node solution.
 Using 2 custom trained models for detection and mask segmentation you get consistent results with fast performance.
 Works with both realistic and anime styles for any level of face modification.

+> **Note:** While the detection and segmentation models are trained on thousands of images, edge cases and failures can still occur—especially with extreme stylization, heavy occlusion, or unusual compositions.
+If you encounter a case where detection fails, feel free to share the image (via [GitHub Issues](https://github.com/luxdelux7/ComfyUI-Forbidden-Vision/issues) or [Ko-fi](https://ko-fi.com/luxdelux)) so I can make the models even better

 <div align="center">
 <img src="./images/masks.webp" alt="Mask Example" style="border-radius: 6px; box-shadow: 0 0 12px rgba(0,0,0,0.1);">
 <p><em>Forbidden Vision segmentation model takes into account face masks, stylistic eyebrows, eyelashes etc. so the inpainting isn't limited</em></p>